manas1803/SolidPrinciplesJS/README.md

 ### Open Closed Principle(O)

-The basic definition of the principle is that software entities such as `classes`, `modules`, `functions` etc should be open for extension but closed for modification.
+The basic definition of the principle is that **software entities such as `classes`, `modules`, `functions` etc should be open for extension but closed for modification.**
 Lets break down this statement to understand in detail.

+The statement says that whenever there is a new requirement for a class, we should not be modifying the class rather extending an abstraction of the class and utilizing it.

+Lets take an example to better understand :-

 Suppose we create a class for bank accounts where we have two methods to withdraw and deposit the amount.
-Now in future we will have different kinds of accounts, to to deposit or withdraw the amount sometimes we are charged with some fees,depending on type of account.
-So if such a scenario occurs, then in that case we should not modify the existing class(close for modification) but rather create abstraction of such methods and then extend it into new class

-Lets take an example to better understand :-

 ```ts
 class BankAccount {